mikkelhjeds/Defender-Sentinel-KQL-Queries/README.md

+#Defender and Sentinel KQL query collection

-# This is my collection of KQL queries.
+>This is a collection of KQL queries i have used.

 Link to [Defender Queries](https://github.com/mikkelhjeds/Defender-Sentinel-Queries/blob/main/Defender-Queries.md).